filecoin-project/FIPs/FIPS/FIP-XX-add-cost-opportunity-for-new-miner-creation.md

 1) lighten the network chain storage burden

-2) save wasted resources and future increment of gas that caused by wasted storage
+2) Prevent wasted resources and incremental increases in gas cost caused by wasted storage, and;

 3) avoid the malicious attacks achieved by sending large amount of `CreateMiner` messages with low cost that congestion and unstable gas fees